vincentchoqueuse/personal_website/_sources/projects/FM_synthesizer.rst.txt

 STM32 FM Synthesizer
 ====================

-The goal of this project is to implement a FM (Frequency Modulation) sound synthesizer using the STM32F4 Discovery and/or the STM32L476G Discovery
+The goal of this project is to implement a FM (Frequency Modulation) sound synthesizer using the STM32F4 Discovery.

 Context
 -------